 There is more information about travelling to Cuba on the US Treasury’s website here (FAQs related to Cuba, Section II).

 CAN I BOOK A FLIGHT OR CRUISE TO CUBA?

 Yes, you can book a flight as long as your itinerary complies with one of the 11 categories of authorized travel.
 Airlines such as JetBlue and Delta provide a service to Cuba while remaining in compliance with the new policies, and both commercial flights will still be permitted to travel to the island.

 As of 5th June 2019, it is no longer possible to book a cruise to Cuba.

 WHAT IF I AM NOT AN AMERICAN CITIZEN BUT AM THINKING OF TRAVELLING TO CUBA VIA THE US?

 If you are not an American citizen but are intending to travel to Cuba via the US you will be subject to compliance under the same regulations as an American citizen.
 You cannot use a visa (Tourist Card) purchased outside the US but have to buy a ‘pink’ Tourist Card sold only in the US at a US airport or from a US travel agent.

-The changes introduced by President Trump in November 2017 do not prohibit travel to Cuba for US citizens, it just means that travellers need to ensure that their proposed trip itinerary complies with one of the 12 categories covered by a general license.
+The changes introduced by President Trump in November 2017 and June 2019 do not prohibit travel to Cuba for US citizens, it just means that travellers need to ensure that their proposed trip itinerary complies with one of the 11 categories covered by a general license.
 It is really a return to the way things were before Obama loosened US sanctions against Cuba in 2016.